 The RD Exam

 Once the coursework and internship are completed, students can finally sit for the RD exam.
-This exam only needs to be taken once and if passed it allows registration as a dietitian and allows students to begin practicing.
-The RD exam covers a wide variety of topics that includes information from coursework as well as things learned during internship.
+This exam only needs to be taken once and if passed it allows registration as a dietitian and allows students to begin practising.

 Getting a Job